Parents/Students » Guidelines and Policies » UCP Information Form

 Adult Education, Adult Education Office; 916-322-2175

-Career Technical and Technical Education; Career Technical; Technical Training; and Career Technical Education and Regional Occupational Centers and Programs, Career Tech Ed (CTE) Leadership and Instructional Support Office; 916-322-5050
+Career Technical and Technical Education; Career Technical; Technical Training; and Career Technical Education and Regional Occupational Centers and Programs, Career Technical Education Leadership Office; 916-322-5050